-The added convenience of using a water bottle means you’re unlikely to ever fall short of the recommended 6-8 glasses of water per day.
+The added convenience of using a portable water filter means you’re unlikely ever to fall short of the recommended 6-8 glasses of water per day.

-Drinking water is essential for your health, but we would argue that there are shades of grey when it comes to water quality.
+Drinking water is essential for your health, but we would argue that there are shades of grey regarding water quality.

-This is borne out by the large number of pharmaceutical compounds and microplastics which have been detected in tap water not only in Britain but throughout the world.
+This is borne out by many pharmaceutical compounds and microplastics that have been detected in tap water not only in Britain but throughout the world.

-Tested tap water has also shown up traces of steroid hormones such as oestrogen and progesterone.
+Tested tap water has also shown traces of steroid hormones such as oestrogen and progesterone.